victorveiga/house-pyopengl/README.md

 ## Starting simulation

-* Simply run the "run" command for 2D simulation and "run2" for 3D simularion.
+* Simply run the "run" command for 2D simulation and "run2" for 3D simulation.
 (Warning: The virtual environment activate is required).